Deniz-Eren/soft-router/README.md

     sudo dmesg | grep -i -e DMAR -e IOMMU

-You should see '[    --------] DMAR: IOMMU enabled' in the output dump.
+You should see `[    --------] DMAR: IOMMU enabled` in the output dump.

 ## Enable Linux Kernel Module VFIO